SillyBoy58/Spotify-playlist-to-YouTube/README.md

    Or use my short-hand version:
    - Go to [Google Cloud Console](https://console.developers.google.com)
    - Create a new project (or use an existing one)
-   - Enable the YouTube Data API v3
+   - APIs & Services -> Enable the YouTube Data API v3
    - Go to APIs & Services > Credentials
    - Create OAuth 2.0 Client ID (choose Desktop App)
    - Download the `client_secret_XXX.json` file